trukat/README_Generator/README.md

   ```

   ## Usage
-  The user must first answer a few questions about their project.
-The application then creates a markdown file with the user's answers.
+  The user must first answer a few questions about their project, the application then creates a markdown file with the user's answers.

   ## Contributors
   Kathy Trujillo